 Are you planning an experiment or other activity where you need greenhouse or other facilities?

-First, read the research education form (.doc 60kb), which should always be filled before starting experiments or education projects.
+First, read the research education form (.docx), which should always be filled before starting experiments or education projects.

 How to thank the research infrastructure you use